Replay dominated sports in 2019, and expect more this year

 But that won't solve all the missed calls, which have become more evident thanks to new camera angles and high-definition TV.

-There are issues in almost every sport, from the pass interference debate in the NFL to balls and strikes in baseball to the block or charge in the NBA to the standard for penalties in the NHL to fans reporting infractions from TV in golf.
+There are issues in almost every sport, from the pass interference debate in the NFL to balls and strikes in baseball to the block or charge in the NBA to the standard for penalties in the NHL to fans reporting infractions seen on TV in golf.

 Perhaps the only sport that has implemented replay in a nearly controversy-free method is tennis.
 The only major complaints are whether replay should be added to clay court tournaments like the French Open, where linesmen use the old-fashioned method of checking marks.